|

 There were reports of riots in Syria and Cambyses II

-decided to leave Egypt to check it out.
+decided to leave Egypt to take care of the situation.
 And that is where he died in

 Regarding the succession to the